 Activities providing a critical foundation in the effort to reduce the loss of life and property from natural and/or manmade disasters by avoiding or lessening the impact of a disaster and providing value to the public by creating safer communities.
 Mitigation seeks to fix the cycle of disaster damage, reconstruction, and repeated damage.
 These activities or actions, in most cases, will have a long-term sustained effect.

 Actions that involve a combination of planning, resources, training, exercising, and organizing to build, sustain, and improve operational capabilities.
 Preparedness is the process of identifying the personnel, training, and equipment needed for a wide range of potential incidents, and developing jurisdiction-specific plans for delivering capabilities when needed for an incident.

 Immediate actions to save lives, protect property and the environment, and meet basic human needs.
 Response also includes the execution of emergency plans and actions to support short-term recovery.

 The development, coordination, and execution of service- and site-restoration plans; the reconstitution of government operations and services; individual, private-sector, nongovernmental, and public-assistance programs to provide housing and to promote restoration; long-term care and treatment of affected persons; additional measures for social, political, environmental, and economic restoration; evaluation of the incident to identify lessons learned; post-incident reporting; and development of initiatives to mitigate the effects of future incidents.

-For more information go to the National Response Framework (NRF) Resource Center.
+For more information go to the National Response Framework (NRF) webpage.